TechLabs-Ruhr/Way-Home/README.md

 GITHUB_SECRET = e547a5bbd6f7aecb7d4c1d1502587e4a122f0413
 GITHUB_ID = dd08adf18c3117796549

+PUSHER_APP_ID="1670851"
+NEXT_PUBLIC_PUSHER_APP_KEY="e568c8d799554e9800d3"
+PUSHER_APP_SECRET="86ec0e039322585d00aa"

 ```
-These environment variables are neccessary for the connection to the database and the use of Google and Github OAuth 2.
-For safety reasons they are only stored locally and
+These environment variables are neccessary for the connection to the database, the use of Google and Github OAuth 2 and partly finished real time functionality for sending and receving friend requests.
-cannot be pushed to the Github repository
+For safety reasons they are only stored locally and cannot be pushed to the Github repository
 7. Open the terminal and and use the command line: "npm run dev"
 8. Open the following link http://localhost:3000/ in your browser.
 Now you should be able to see the web application and use its features